GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 An alien of some sort will be appearing to you shortly.

 ### Where you can find me